SbrTa/Notes/Interview/devinterview.io/SQL.md

 # Transaction Control and Locking

-66. What is a database transaction?
+#### ✅ 66.
+What is a database transaction?
+Answer:
+A database transaction is a sequence of one or more SQL statements that are executed as a single unit of work.
+It follows the ACID properties (Atomicity, Consistency, Isolation, Durability) to ensure the reliability and integrity of data in a database.

-67. Explain the concept of locking and its types in SQL databases.
+#### ✅ 67.
+Explain the concept of locking and its types in SQL databases.
+Answer:
+Locking is a mechanism used to control access to shared resources in a database to prevent conflicts and ensure data integrity.
+Types of locks include:
+- Shared lock: Allows multiple transactions to read a resource simultaneously.
+- Exclusive lock: Prevents other transactions from accessing a resource for reading or writing.
+- Read lock: Similar to shared lock, allows multiple transactions to read a resource.
+- Write lock: Similar to exclusive lock, prevents other transactions from writing to a resource.

-68. What are the properties of transactions?
+#### ✅ 68.
+What are the properties of transactions?
+Answer:
+The properties of transactions, often referred to as ACID properties, are:
+- **Atomicity:** Transactions are treated as a single, indivisible unit of work.
+- **Consistency:** Transactions bring the database from one valid state to another, preserving data integrity.
+- **Isolation:** Transactions are executed independently of each other, and the result of one transaction is not visible to others until it is committed.
+- **Durability:** Once a transaction is committed, its effects on the database are permanent and survive system failures.

-69. How do you manage transaction isolation levels?
+#### ✅ 69.
+How do you manage transaction isolation levels?
+Answer:
+Transaction isolation levels determine the degree to which one transaction must be isolated from the effects of other concurrent transactions.
+Common isolation levels include READ UNCOMMITTED, READ COMMITTED, REPEATABLE READ, and SERIALIZABLE.
+Isolation levels can be set using SQL statements or database configuration settings.

-70. What does it mean to commit or roll back a transaction?
+#### ✅ 70.
+What does it mean to commit or roll back a transaction?
+Answer:
+- **Commit:** When a transaction is committed, the changes made by the transaction become permanent and are saved to the database.
+- **Rollback:** If there is an issue or error during a transaction, rolling back the transaction undoes all the changes made, restoring the database to its state before the transaction started.
+It ensures that the database remains consistent even if a part of the transaction fails.

 # SQL and Modern Data Ecosystems

-71. How can SQL be integrated with big data technologies?
+#### ✅ 71.
+How can SQL be integrated with big data technologies?
+Answer:
+SQL can be integrated with big data technologies through tools and technologies like Apache Hive, Apache Drill, and Apache Impala.
+These tools provide SQL interfaces to interact with big data stored in Hadoop Distributed File System (HDFS) or other distributed storage systems.

-72. Discuss the interoperability of SQL with cloud-based data stores.
+#### ✅ 72.
+Discuss the interoperability of SQL with cloud-based data stores.
+Answer:
+SQL is highly interoperable with various cloud-based data stores.
+Cloud databases, such as Amazon Aurora, Google BigQuery, or Microsoft Azure SQL Database, often provide SQL interfaces for data querying and manipulation.
+Users can connect to these databases using standard SQL queries.

-73. What is Data Lake and how can SQL interact with it?
+#### ✅ 73.
+What is Data Lake and how can SQL interact with it?
+Answer:
+A Data Lake is a centralized repository that allows storing structured and unstructured data at any scale.
+SQL can interact with a Data Lake using tools like Apache Hive, which provides a SQL-like query language called HiveQL for querying and processing data stored in the Data Lake.

-74. Explain the interaction between SQL and NoSQL within the same application.
+#### ✅ 74.
+Explain the interaction between SQL and NoSQL within the same application.
+Answer:
+In a polyglot persistence architecture, an application can use both SQL and NoSQL databases based on specific requirements.
+SQL databases may handle structured data and complex transactions, while NoSQL databases (like MongoDB or Cassandra) may be used for handling unstructured or semi-structured data.
+Integration can be achieved through the application layer, ensuring that each database type serves its intended purpose.

-75. How does SQL work within a microservices architecture?
+#### ✅ 75.
+How does SQL work within a microservices architecture?
+Answer:
+In a microservices architecture, each microservice is designed to have its own database, and SQL databases are commonly used for managing the data within each microservice.
+Microservices can interact with their respective databases using SQL queries.
+Additionally, an API gateway or messaging system may be used to coordinate communication between microservices, ensuring data consistency and integrity.

 # SQL Best Practices and Standards

-76. What are some common SQL coding practices you follow?
+#### ✅ 76.
+What are some common SQL coding practices you follow?
+Answer:
+- Use consistent and meaningful naming conventions for tables, columns, and other database objects.
+- Indent SQL code for readability.
+- Avoid using SELECT * and specify only the necessary columns.
+- Use parameterized queries to prevent SQL injection.
+- Comment code to explain complex queries or business logic.
+- Regularly review and optimize queries for performance.

-77. How can you ensure the portability of SQL scripts across different database systems?
+#### ✅ 77.
+How can you ensure the portability of SQL scripts across different database systems?
+Answer:
+- Use standard SQL syntax and avoid database-specific features.
+- Be cautious with data types and functions, as they may vary across databases.
+- Test scripts on multiple database systems to identify and resolve compatibility issues.

-78. What methods do you use for version controlling SQL scripts?
+#### ✅ 78.
+What methods do you use for version controlling SQL scripts?
+Answer:
+- Use version control systems like Git to track changes in SQL scripts.
+- Maintain separate scripts for database schema changes and data modifications.
+- Include comments or documentation to describe changes made in each version.
+- Follow a branching strategy to manage development, testing, and production environments.

-79. What are the benefits of using stored procedures instead of embedding SQL queries in code?
+#### ✅ 79.
+What are the benefits of using stored procedures instead of embedding SQL queries in code?
+Answer:
+- **Modularity:** Stored procedures encapsulate SQL logic, promoting code reusability.
+- **Security:** Stored procedures provide a layer of security by controlling access to data and preventing SQL injection.
+- **Performance:** Stored procedures are precompiled, leading to potential performance improvements.
+- **Maintenance:** Changes to SQL logic can be made centrally in the stored procedure without modifying application code.

-80. How do you document SQL code effectively?
+#### ✅ 80.
+How do you document SQL code effectively?
+Answer:
+- Use comments to explain the purpose of the code, especially for complex queries or business logic.
+- Include a header comment with information about the script, author, and modification history.
+- Document dependencies on tables, columns, or external systems.
+- Provide examples of usage and expected outcomes.
+- Maintain a separate documentation file or use inline documentation tools for comprehensive documentation.

 # Analytical SQL Questions